ibm-cloud-docs/direct-link/alternative-deployments.md

 # Alternatives for your IBM Cloud Direct Link Deployment

-This document illustrates some alternatives that our customers sometimes choose as use cases for their IBM Cloud Direct Link deployments.
+This document illustrates some alternatives that our customers sometimes choose as use cases for their {{site.data.keyword.cloud}} Direct Link deployments.

 ## Diverse deployments for Exchange and Connect